 The Planning Commission approved the Final Development Plan on September 21st.

 The applicant will submit construction drawings for review before construction permits are issued.
 This page will be updated when new information is available.

 “Residence at Rock Creek”

 Construction continues at the former Mission Bowl property, now known as The Residence at Rock Creek.
 Watch a short video below of the progress as of January 2023, and watch for more updates as construction continues!

 - Ground floor uses fronting Martway Street include live-work units, lobby and leasing office, a screened parking garage, and parks.

-- Approximately 164 apartments will be located on floors two through five.
+- Approximately 164 apartments on floors two through five.

 - The apartments will be a mix of two-bedroom, one-bedroom, and studio units.

 - Various resident amenities including theater room, fitness area, and clubhouse will also be located on these floors.
 And, a rooftop pool and patio is included on the fifth floor toward the back of the building.

 - A linear park experience along the existing Rock Creek Trail by adding trees, landscaping and pedestrian amenities where none currently exist.